Sick leave in the United States: Washington DC

-Companies with 24 or fewer employees are required to give up to 3 days of sick leave per year, companies with 25 to 99 employees are required to give 5, and companies with 100 or more employees must provide 7.
+Companies with 24 or fewer employees are required to give up to 3 days of sick and safe leave per year, companies with 25 to 99 employees are required to give 5, and companies with 100 or more employees must provide 7.
 Time can be used after 90 days of employment and unused time can be carried over.

 West Virginia

 West Virginia does not require paid sick leave.

 Wisconsin

 Wisconsin does not require paid sick leave and preempts local government from requiring it.

 Wyoming

 Wyoming does not require paid sick leave.

 Proposed policies in the United States

 Public opinion

 In August 2008, the National Opinion Research Center at the University of Chicago released their findings from a national public opinion poll on paid sick days.